FirmanAzharR/Coffee-Land-Backend/README.md

 ## Project

-The CoffeeLand Rest API was created to complement the backend for the Coffee Shop project - (CoffeeLand)
+Coffeeland is an application developed to sell food and beverages in Coffeeland cafes.
+This application was developed using Express Js on the backend and Vue Js on the frontend.

 ## Built With